-At Green Street, we devote our time to projects that create a lasting impact in and around St. Louis.
-Every project we work on is an opportunity to do something great in our city.
-We help business grow, neighborhoods improve and buildings perform for the future.
+At Green Street, we devote our time to projects that create a lasting impact.
+Every project we work on is an opportunity to do something great for communities.
+We help businesses grow, neighborhoods improve and buildings perform for the future.

 After purchasing the land long used by the railroad industry, Green Street looked to reinvent the area as a hub for transportation.
 With quick access to major highways, railways, and even barge shipping lanes, the underutilized location was primed for expansion.

 After Green Street acquired the former Missouri Boiler facility, we saw an opportunity to bring up an location once overlooked for its industrial use.
 As the surrounding Lafayette Square and Gate District neighborhoods continued to grow and become more modern, this was the perfect chance to revitalize and reuse the area.

 At Green Street, building sustainably often goes beyond LEED certification, it’s about looking to the future.
 The Jefferson Commons area was once a Kroger grocery store, but then stood vacant for more than eight years.
 We brought new life to the area – and a new grocer to a federally recognized food desert.

 Founding CEO Phil Hulse’s first major redevelopment project in the City of St. Louis brings new life to the former St. Louis Car Company location.
 Hall Street, in north St. Louis, is home to numerous businesses, but not many modern business parks.
 When the St. Louis Business Center project began, our goal was to not only update the building, but redefine the experience.

 Inside a former Pillsbury bakery building in north St. Louis County, Green Street helped a local food production company consolidate their efforts and move their business forward.
 The existing food-grade facility simplified the process for Arcobasso and Nature’s Bakery to move in, and reduced the downtime before putting production into full swing.